Church of Ireland Theological Institute:

 • A knock on the door: this is not about the sound, but is an indication that someone outside wants to get in.
 If I attend to the sound and count the rhythm, they may go away.

 • Clues point to a criminal, they are not the crime and they are not the criminal.

 All of these depend on habit and custom, convention and interpretation.
 If we use the wrong one, if I am in the wrong place, if we make the wrong use of one or misinterpret an icon or an index, this may be alienating and even life-threatening.

 There are nine million bicycles in Beijing ... but they all need to know whether to stop or to go at red and green lights (Photograph: Patrick Comerford)

 During the Cultural Revolution in China, the colour red indicated revolution and therefore forward thinking.
 Green turned to red at traffic lights, and red to green.
 If you misinterpret the colours of traffic lights – in Beijing or in Dublin – you may find yourself in the wrong lane, at best, in the casualty ward or funeral home at worst.

-I suggest on Sunday in your parish churches, you look at the ways in which we liturgically use signs, symbols and space.
+I suggest on Sunday in your parish churches, the ways in which we liturgically use signs, symbols and space.